 A. It varies from cohort to cohort based on the number of applicants.
 This means that a host community may be asked to host a veteran for one cohort per year or up to three cohorts a year.
-But the community should only take on as many Fellows as you have capacity for work and mentoship.
+But the community should only take on as many fellows as it has capacity for work and mentorship.
 Communities may also take a break between cohorts, or be a continuous host.

 Q. What if my community is not near a military installation?